Jyoti7890/hirelens-ai/README.md

 HireLens AI is a FastAPI-based hiring tool that automates resume screening.
 HRs can upload resumes, set job criteria, and instantly get scored results through a web dashboard.

 I built HireLens AI to learn how to ship a real backend that actually works in production.
 It’s a FastAPI app that serves a simple HTML/CSS/JS frontend, lets an HR define job criteria, upload resumes (PDF/DOCX/TXT/ZIP), scores them, and shows results on a dashboard.
-I used Supabase for the database and storage, and added OTP email for signup/verification.
+I used Supabase for the database and storage, and added email for signup/verification.

-Locally everything worked with SMTP, but when I deployed to Render, I learned that outbound SMTP is blocked.
-My fix was to switch from SMTP to Resend’s HTTP API for sending OTP emails.
-Now OTP emails work both locally and on Render without any special networking.

 Supabase tables I’m using:
 - `users` — basic email/password
-- `temp_otp` — email + OTP + expiry
 - `job_criteria` — saved hiring criteria per HR
 - `resumes` — processed resume data, scores, status, storage paths

 ## 2. Features
-- OTP signup and verification
+- Signup and verification
 - Save job criteria (skills, min experience, department, min match score)
 - Upload single files or a ZIP of multiple resumes
 - Auto text extraction, skill matching, experience parsing, JD similarity, and final score